-Dementia and Delirium are two common brain-related diseases that are often confused with one another; they share some similar symptoms including, but not limited to: memory problems, confusion, hallucinations, changes in behaviour, inability to focus, agitation, and decrease in ability to communicate or impaired speech.
+Similar symptoms including memory problems, confusion, hallucinations, changes in behaviour, inability to focus, agitation, a decease in ability to communicate, or impaired speech.

-Dementia is different to delirium as it’s progressive, gradual and usually irreversible.
-Dementia is a collective term for a number of disorders that cause a decline in memory, poor judgment, a decreased ability to communicate, impaired function and difficulties in expressing oneself.
+Dementia is different to delirium as it is a progressive, gradual and usually irreversible disease.
+Dementia is a collective term for a number of disorders, such as Alzheimer’s disease, that cause a decline in memory, poor judgment, impaired function and difficulties in expressing oneself.

-Delirium is an acute medical condition that occurs suddenly, causing acute confusion, inattention and an altered conscious state which may only last a short time.
+Delirium is an acute medical syndrome that occurs suddenly, but is usually temporary or treatable.
+Delirium causes acute confusion, inattention and an altered conscious state which may only last a short time.
+It could last as little as a few days or over a month.
 It’s often those closest to the person that raise the alarm saying “they are not quite themselves”.

 Video: Learn more about the differences between dementia and delirium, from ACSQHC